OurVoiceUSA/HelloVoter/server/README.md

 * `NEO4J_JMX_USER`: Username to use to connect to neo4j jmx.
 * `NEO4J_JMX_PASS`: Password to use to connect to neo4j jmx.
 * `DISABLE_JMX`: Don't attempt to connect to neo4j jmx.
+* `DISABLE_APOC`: Don't use the neo4j apoc plugin.
+This limits data import functionality.
+* `DISABLE_SPATIAL`: Don't use the neo4j spatial plugin.
+This limit turf functionality.
 * `IP_HEADER`: Name of the header to check for, if you're behind an http reverse proxy and want to deny direct http requests.
 * `GOOGLE_MAPS_KEY`: API Key for Google maps.
 Get one here: https://developers.google.com/maps/documentation/javascript/get-api-key
 * `JOB_CONCURRENCY`: Number of import jobs that can run in parallel.
 This is only relevant if you're using Neo4j Enterprise Edition, as Community Edition is limited to 4 CPUs, and the minimum CPUs required for parallel jobs is 6.